 We earned grant monies from the State of Tennessee Department of Intellectual and Developmental Disabilities (DIDD), the Tennessee Council on Developmental Disabilities, the Department of Education as well as private companies and foundations.
-Our largest source of revenue is from the DIDD, which consists of three contracts: Advocacy and Awareness; People Talking to People (PTP); and Personal Assistance, Supports and Services (PASS).
-A portion of the activities included in the Advocacy and Awareness contract are tied to a longstanding lawsuit, which should be settled by the end of fiscal year 2017.
-If history repeats itself, there is a possibility that this contract could be reduced by as much as 40%.
-The Arc of Tennessee is actively working with DIDD to develop a new scope of services for the future that justifies the current amount of the contract.
+Our largest source of revenue is from the DIDD, which consists of three contracts: Advocacy and Awareness; People Talking to People (PTP); and Personal Assistance.

+A portion of the activities included in the Advocacy and Awareness contract are tied to a longstanding lawsuit, which was settled in fiscal year 2017, and there is a possibility that this contract could be reduced significantly.
+The Arc of Tennessee continues working with DIDD on our scope of services for the future that justifies the current amount of the contract.
 If the funding of this contract is not maintained at its current level, it will have a material effect on our operations.